mcaveney/MATLAB-picture-editing/README.md

 Function: pokemonGo.m

-Inputs: filename of image with pokemon, filename of image without pokemon, nationalPokedex xtructure array
+Inputs: filename of image with pokemon, filename of image without pokemon, nationalPokedex structure array

 File Outputs: image of pokemon replaced with pokeballs, image of personal pokedex